-In applied kinesiology, we know that if we don’t turn the antagonist muscles such as the latissimus dorsi or lower trap (again think of a see-saw) then the tight muscle is bound to tighten back up or even worse it works with a nuclear option like botox or cortisone injections and then the shoulder is even less stable with multiple muscles not working and a simple movement can cause a rotator tear.
+In applied kinesiology, we know that if we don’t turn the antagonist muscles, such as the latissimus dorsi or lower trap, then the tight muscle is bound to tighten back up, or even worse, it works with a nuclear option like botox or cortisone injections.
+This method results in the shoulder being even less stable with multiple muscles not working and simple movements can cause a rotator tear.

-When we say weak it’s not a true muscle weakness (again it’s not a hardware issue it’s a software issue) it’s more a signal delay and once we cue the brain things change immediately.
+When we say weak, it’s not a true muscle weakness, it’s more of a signal delay and once we cue in the brain, things change immediately.

-Yes this can feel like magic.
-Here is an example: When I was working with a power lifter in Colorado Springs at the Olympic Training Center who was complaining of chronically tight hamstrings… I still remember him getting visibly angry with me when he saw his glut max wasn’t strong on the tight hamstring side (or firing quickly enough) during an isolated test.
-He quickly pointed out how much he could lift and in fact how much he had lifted that day!
-I pointed out how things would immediately change and the muscles would fire when we twisted the pelvis one way vs the other he was blown away.
-That’s the difference between applied kinesiology K and physical therapy T- the change is immediate because it isn’t a true muscle weakness it’s a nerve signal error or delay).
-I clarified he is able to lift that much because he’s good at compensating, but when the glut max (the strongest muscle in the body) fires quickly and effectively his power would feel significantly different.
-In fact, if he was to do home exercises for months wouldn’t change pattern because it wasn’t actually weak it was just getting faulty information.
+I remember a time I was working with a power lifter in Colorado Springs at the Olympic Training Center who was complaining of chronically tight hamstrings.
+He got visibly angry with me when he saw how his glut max wasn’t strong on the tight hamstring side (or firing quickly enough) during an isolated test.
+He quickly pointed out how much he could lift and how much he had lifted that day.
+I pointed out how things would immediately change and the muscles would fire when we twisted his pelvis one way instead of the other, and he was blown away.
+That’s the difference between applied kinesiology and physical therapy.
+The change is immediate, because it isn’t a true muscle weakness, it’s a nerve signal error or delay.
+I clarified with him that he is able to lift that much because he’s good at compensating, but when the glut max (the strongest muscle in the body) fires quickly and effectively his power would feel significantly different.

-He stopped by after his afternoon session and raved about how epic that afternoon’s workout was and how he hit a PR.
-It isn’t magic though, it’s analyzing everything around the area and focusing on the inhibited or weak muscles and then targeting the tight muscles with Graston or muscle work to calm them down so they don’t overpower the system again (remember muscle memory is important so we need to address both sides of the see-saw).
+He stopped by after his afternoon session and raved about how epic that afternoon’s workout was and how he hit a personal record.
+It isn’t magic, it’s analyzing everything around the area and focusing on the inhibited or weak muscles.
+After that, it’s about targeting the tight muscles with Graston or muscle work to calm them down so they don’t overpower the system again.

-That’s what we do at ProActive Chiropractic, we focus on all of the muscles involved in the movement not just the spot that hurts and are able to achieve much better and faster results for our patients.
+That’s what we do at ProActive Chiropractic; we focus on all of the muscles involved in the movement, not just the spot that hurts, and we are able to achieve much better and faster results for our patients.